Childrens Disability Benefits

 Proving Child Disability is Very Difficult

 While children are ultimately awarded at rates similar to adults, they are more likely to have their claim approved in the initial application stage.
-However, in the hearing stage, only 20.4% of childhood disability clains were successfully appealed compared to 39.2% for adults in 2013.
+However, in the hearing stage, only 20.4% of childhood disability claims were successfully appealed compared to 39.2% for adults in 2013.
 Childhood disability claims are most commonly denied because the impairment does not cause "severe functional limitations."

 Name